Research Culture award 2023 winner

 The terms and conditions (PDF) for the Royal Society Research Culture Award should be read before submitting a nomination.

-The Royal Society Research Culture Award is open to UK/Commonwealth/Irish Republic citizens or those who have been residents for three or more years.
+The Royal Society Research Culture Award is open to UK/Commonwealth/Republic of Ireland citizens or those who have been residents for three or more years.
 There are no restrictions on career stage and nominations will remain valid and shall be considered by the award selection committee throughout three nomination cycles.
 Teams or groups may be nominated for this award.